cyberjunky/addons-p2000-rtlsdr/README.md

-# Home Assistant add-on to receive P2000 messages using your RTL-SDR dongle
+# Home Assistant P2000 RTL-SDR add-on

 This repository can be used as a "blueprint" for add-on development to help you get started.